real-eren/aoc-2022-day6/README.md

      1,303,775,536      L1-dcache-load-misses:u          #    5.85% of all L1-dcache accesses   (38.48%)
 ```
 We can see that the interleaved iterations do roughly the same work (number of instructions) in much less time (number of cycles).
+Splitting the input into 10 streams gets us nearly 7x throughput.

 ### Benny variants
 Remember that data dependency I mentioned earlier during Benny's section?